Well, the nags are having a tough time making up their mind.

 The Brazilians continue to drill.

-The Chicons continue to drill.
+The Tricoms continue to drill.

-The Mexicans can everybody continues to drill except us.
+The Mexicans can, everybody continues to drill except us.

 Shuts it all down after one accident.